All rugs are created equal, right? Absolutely (and I cannot stress that enough) not.

 Hand knotted rugs are different and way more complex.
-Again picture a loom, but this time, imagine thousands of knots tied over the fringe, the part that runs all the way through the body of the rug.
+Again picture a loom, but this time, imagine thousands of knots tied over the warp yarns, the part that runs all the way through the body of the rug and eventually hangs out of the rug as fringe.
 After the rug is knotted, it goes through a multi-stage finishing process.
 Once the rug is finished, you can flip it over, and see tiny squares—like pixels on a computer.
 Each one is a knot that the craftsperson tied by hand.
 It’s an intensely difficult and laborious process.
 Most rugs take months to knot and the largest can even take years—but the end result is magnificent and long-lasting.

 You might be tempted to buy a less expensive hand-tufted rug.
 To the untrained eye, a hand-tufted rug might look similar to a hand knotted rug.
-But what you gain in dollars, you lose in longevity.
+But what you might gain in dollars, you definitely lose in longevity.
 Tufted rugs are made by pushing wool fiber through a canvas with a tufting gun.
 A secondary backing is then glued in place to secure the loose fibers.
 The process takes less skill—and less time.
-But after about a decade, the glue will start to fail, and tufts of wool will start to shed.
-Hand-tufted rugs are nice, but they’re not going to last a lifetime—which is one of the reasons we don’t sell them.
+But after a few years, the glue will start to fail, and tufts of wool will start to shed—which is one of the reasons we don’t sell them.

-So when durability and longevity are at the top of your priority list, hand knotted rugs are the way to go.
+So when durability, longevity and sustainable decor are at the top of your priority list, hand knotted rugs are the way to go.